mattsouth/jse-eval-vue/NOTES.md

 # JSEP AST

 Some notes on the abstract syntax tree (AST) produced by [jsep](https://github.com/EricSmekens/jsep).
+JSEP's AST is a subset of [ESTree](https://github.com/estree/estree) which covers the whole of javascript, not just expressions.

+The [Annotated Source](https://ericsmekens.github.io/jsep/annotated_source/jsep.html) may be a useful reference, though it's based on an old version and talks about ``a && b`` being a LogicalExpression and not a BinaryExpression and that's not what I observe in practice.
 The [typings](https://github.com/EricSmekens/jsep/blob/master/typings/tsd.d.ts) are also useful.

-This is related to [ESTree](https://github.com/estree/estree) but Im not sure how exactly.

-The [Annotated Source](https://ericsmekens.github.io/jsep/annotated_source/jsep.html) may be a useful reference, though it's based on an old version and talks about ``a && b`` being a LogicalExpression and not a BinaryExpression and that's not what I observe in practice.

 ## Types